arun1111j/Exno.9-Prompt-Engg/README.md

-# Exno.9 - Prompt Engineering for Video Generation
+# Exno.9 - Exploration of Prompting Techniques for Video Generation
 ### Date: 21/04/2025
 ### Register No.: 212222040015